DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Introduction

 \section{Introduction}

-In recent years, the rapid development of artificial intelligence \citep{huynh2023artificial,wang2023scientific} and the exponential growth of research papers have made it increasingly difficult for researchers to efficiently organize vast amounts of information, resulting in greater challenges in writing surveys manually.
-The rise of large language models (LLMs) \citep{achiam2023gpt,team2024qwen2,liu2024deepseek} provides a new promising avenue to addressing this challenge.
-By combining their powerful text generation capabilities with retrieval-augmented generation (RAG) technology \citep{fan2024survey,chang2025main}, researchers can automate both literature retrieval and scientific survey generation \citep{wang2024autosurvey,liang2025surveyx,bao2025surveygen}.
-With the rapid development of automated scientific survey generation technology, establishing a comprehensive benchmark to evaluate the quality of generated surveys has become an urgent need.
+In recent years, the rapid development of artificial intelligence \cite{huynh2023artificial,wang2023scientific} and the exponential growth of research papers have made it increasingly difficult for researchers to efficiently organize vast amounts of information, resulting in greater challenges in writing surveys manually.
+The emergence of large language models (LLMs) \cite{achiam2023gpt,team2024qwen2,comanici2025gemini} provides a promising solution to this challenge.
+By integrating the powerful text generation capabilities of LLMs with retrieval-augmented generation (RAG) technology \cite{fan2024survey,chang2025main,chen2026you}, LLM-based systems can automate both literature retrieval and scientific survey generation.
+Automated scientific survey generation \cite{wang2024autosurvey,wen2025interactivesurvey,chen2025surveygen,go2026lira} aims to generate comprehensive surveys for specific research topics by emulating the human survey writing process, which involves literature retrieval, outline construction, and knowledge synthesis.
+The complexity of this generation process highlights the urgent need for comprehensive and reliable benchmarks to evaluate the quality of generated surveys, thereby enabling a more accurate assessment of generation systems.

-Existing evaluation benchmarks \citep{yan2025surveyforge,su2025surge,shi2025scisage} have adopted selection criteria such as citation counts and structural coherence to select high-quality human-written surveys from the two open-access repositories arXiv\footnote{\url{https://arxiv.org/}} and semantic scholar\footnote{\url{https://www.semanticscholar.org/}} as ground truth survey datasets.
-Then, the automatically generated survey is then compared with the ground truth surveys, and further evaluated under an LLM-as-a-judge paradigm using surface quality metrics such as content coverage and reference relevance, as illustrated in the left half of Figure \ref{fig:experiments}.
+Existing benchmarks \cite{shi2025scisage,wang2025llm,guo2026surveylens} select human-written surveys from widely used academic resource platforms, such as arXiv\footnote{\url{https://arxiv.org/}} and Semantic Scholar\footnote{\url{https://www.semanticscholar.org/}}, based on selection criteria such as citation counts and structural coherence, to construct ground-truth survey datasets.
+The automatically generated surveys are then compared with these ground-truth surveys using reference-based similarity metrics, such as ROUGE \cite{lin2004rouge} and BLEU \cite{papineni2002bleu}, and further evaluated under an LLM-as-a-judge \cite{zheng2023judging,desmond2025evalassist,huang2026think} paradigm based on conventional quality dimensions, including content coverage and reference relevance, as illustrated in Figure \ref{fig:experiments}.

-However, these evaluation benchmarks face two problems: (1) their selection criteria are relatively one-sided and lack academic dimension annotation, leading to unreliable ground truth survey datasets that fail to accurately reflect the quality of generated surveys; (2) the evaluation metrics solely evaluate the surface quality of surveys.
-Both problems prevent these benchmarks from evaluating the deep academic value of generated surveys, such as core research objectives and critical analysis of the relationships between different studies.
-As a result, some generated surveys are often perform well on surface quality metrics, but are actually superficial in content and offer limited substantive academic contribution.